jofpin/trape/README.md

                         Update trape to the latest version
 ```

-**--url**  In this option you add the URL you use to clone Live, which works as a decoy.
+**--url**  In this option you add the URL you want to clone, which works as a decoy.

 **--port**  Here you insert the port, where you are going to run the  **trape server**.